desmondmonster/hutch/README.md

-        --mq-api-host HOST           Set the RabbitMQ API host --mq-api-port PORT           Set the RabbitMQ API port -s, --[no-]mq-api-ssl            Use SSL for the RabbitMQ API --config FILE                Load Hutch configuration from a file --require PATH               Require a Rails or Padrino app or path --[no-]autoload-app          Require the current app directory
+        --mq-api-host HOST           Set the RabbitMQ API host --mq-api-port PORT           Set the RabbitMQ API port -s, --[no-]mq-api-ssl            Use SSL for the RabbitMQ API -d, --daemonize                  Run Hutch as a background process --config FILE                Load Hutch configuration from a file --require PATH               Require a Rails or Padrino app or path --[no-]autoload-app          Require the current app directory